sho-kikugawa/personal-website/doc/feature-note.md

 	- [X] Evaluate how to handle errors
 	- [X] Logging to a file
 	- [ ] Find a "keep-alive" monitor like nodemon
+- [ ] Cleanup
+	- [ ] Start trimming things that are not actually needed

 # Nice to have
+- [ ] Showing articles
 	- [ ] Visitor count
 	- [ ] Article view count
-- [ ] Editors can upload images while server is live
 - [ ] Support for blog searching
 	- [ ] By title
 	- [ ] By subtitle/summary
 	- [ ] By tags
 	- [ ] Sanitize search inputs (when implemented)
+- [ ] Editor administration
+	- [ ] Capability system for editors (basic, corresponds to CRUD ops)
+	- [ ] Editor ownership (which editors can update/change which articles)
+	- [ ] Update tools to make it more of a stand-alone thing
+- [ ] Pushing content while site is live
+	- [ ] Support a publish time (article goes live at specific time)
 	- [ ] Find a WYSIWYG markdown editor
+	- [ ] Editors can upload images while server is live
+	- [ ] Can preview articles before committing to DB
 - [ ] Reliability
 	- [ ] Work with another web server (Node.js by itself may be iffy)

+# Maybe in the future...
+- [ ] Release this as a thing!
+- [ ] Convert this into a TypeScrpt project